-In this guide, we’ll take a look at what to consider for your annual staff Christmas lunch or other event.
-Furthermore, we’ll investigate how the Annual Event allowance and staff party allowance works and look at what to consider here.
+In this guide, we’ll look at what to consider for your annual staff Christmas lunch or other event.
+Furthermore, we’ll investigate how the Annual Event and staff party allowance works and look at what to consider here.
 In addition, we’ll also go over staff entertaining and claiming VAT on staff entertainment.
-Further still, we’ll also consider some good ideas for your annual party event and some company Xmas party ideas as examples for Christmas work events.
+Further still, we’ll consider some good ideas for your annual party event and some company Xmas party ideas as examples for Christmas work events.

-The company Xmas party allowance
+The Christmas party allowance

-Many contractors or business owners may have questions around what they can claim for their annual Christmas party or event.
+Many contractors or business owners may have questions around what they can claim for their annual Xmas party or event.
 Therefore, here are some common questions and thoughts that business owners will ask or consider:

 - Are Christmas party expenses tax-deductible?